British Open at a glance - KTVZ

 British Open at a glance

-HOYLAKE, England (AP) — News and nuggets from the third round of the British Open on Saturday from Royal Liverpool.
+HOYLAKE, England (AP) — Facts and figures from the final round of the British Open at Royal Liverpool, where Brian Harman became a major champion for the first time.

-HOYLAKE, England (AP) — News and nuggets from the third round of the British Open on Saturday from Royal Liverpool.
+HOYLAKE, England (AP) — Facts and figures from the final round of the British Open at Royal Liverpool, where Brian Harman became a major champion for the first time.

 KTVZ NewsChannel 21 is committed to providing a forum for civil and constructive conversation.